Three Common Skin Conditions You Can Catch on the Subway

 Infection with skin fungus on the body results in tinea corporis, better known as ringworm.
 It can occur anywhere and presents with round, red patches on the skin that scale and often appear ring like.
 It may be itchy and can be spread to other body areas by scratching.
 Tinea is contagious and can be passed from person to person or by contact with infected surfaces.
 Treatment is with topical or oral antifungals.
 Topical steroids, like hydrocostisone, should not be used alone for suspected tinea corporis – they only make things worse.

 Scabies is an itchy, highly contagious skin disease caused by infestation of a mite called Sarcoptes scabiei.
 It presents with a rash and severe itching that is worse at night.
 The hallmark of scabies is the appearance of track like burrows in the skin, which are created by female mites tunneling under the surface of the skin to lay eggs.
 Scabies can live anywhere on the body but favored sites include between the fingers, the folds of the wrist, around the navel, and on the breasts or genitals.
 The mite can travel from an infected person to another person.
 Most people get scabies from direct, skin-to-skin contact.
 However, it can also be transmitted from infested furniture, as mites can survive for 48-72 hours without human contact.
 Maybe it is best to stand on the subway!
 The good news is, scabies can be successfully diagnosed and treated by a dermatologist.
-Treatment may be with a topical cream, an oral medication, or a combination of the two.
+Treatment in NYC may be with a topical cream, an oral medication, or a combination of the two.
 Family members or anyone sharing a bed should also be treated.
 All bedding, towels, and clothing used should be washed and dried on high heat.